 The conclusion?
 Even non-foodies can enjoy this one.

 But I will admit upfront that the show takes a little while to grow on you.

 As the show progressed, characters and their relationships started to pop and feel more interesting, and I felt more and more engaged.
-Also, the food porn got better and better.
+Also, the food p0rn got better and better.
 Yum.

 By the final stretch of the drama, I desperately didn’t want to the show to end.
 I literally put off watching the final episode for a whole week, just because I didn’t feel ready to say goodbye to the characters who had grown on me so much.

 Here’s the OST album, in case you’d like to listen to it while you read the review.

 While the high production values, pretty cinematography, pleasant OST and astute use of cute sound effects all contributed to make the experience of watching the show quite delightful, it is the characters that really made the show pop for me.

 Well.
 The characters and a couple of other things that I’d like to mention.

 I liked quite a few of the characters in Let’s Eat, but am picking just my top 3 to give the spotlight to.

 Lee Soo Kyung is wonderful as our main character, a woman who’s fallen out of love with life but retains her passion for food.